FreeTurk/OSRepo/README.md

 # OSRepo - the stable version
+# NOW FEATURING A GUI

 this is the backend for the next great thing for OSR: The first stable release.
 In this branch we have made new changes: